 He was in Germany at the time and has been refused re-entry, despite having a young son here.

-The Weekend Herald can now reveal Al-Bawi continued to receive a benefit of $360 a week, under the name of John Joseph, despite the ruling.
+It was revealed today that Al-Bawi continued to receive a benefit of $360 a week, under the name of John Joseph, despite the ruling.

 Janet Grossman, head of Work and Income, said his benefit was stopped on Thursday after Weekend Herald inquiries.